4d-for-ios/4D-Mobile-App-Server-old/README.md

 - [Mobile App Action](Documentation/Methods/Mobile%20App%20Action.md) to use with `On Mobile App Action`.
 - [Mobile App Authentication](Documentation/Methods/Mobile%20App%20Authentication.md) to use with `On Mobile App Authentication`.

+# Installation

+Add this component in your "Components" database folder

 # Contributing #

 See [CONTRIBUTING](CONTRIBUTING.md) guide.